osamarehman/Invsted/README.md

-# Full-Stack NextJS With Express and TypeScript Course
+# Full-Stack NextJS With Express and TypeScript

-**This is the project we build in my course: https://codinginflow.com/nextjs**
+**This is the project for Invsted.org **

-It's a full-stack blogging website similar to Medium.com

 **👀 Features:**